 Apply for admissions, the College Opportunity Fund (COF) and financial aid.

 a.
 If you are new to RRCC or have been away from RRCC for a year or more, you need to complete the online application for admission by clicking the "Apply Now' button above , or stop by the Admissions Office.
 Upon completion, you will receive a Student ID (example: S12345678).
 Save this number, as you will need it for registration and all other correspondence with RRCC.
 There is no deadline or fee to apply.
 Acceptance letters are sent by e-mail or by regular U.S. mail.
 Please contact the Admissions office with any questions regarding the acceptance letter.
-Information: 303.914.6348.
+For more information please call: 303.914.6348.

 Your financial aid file is not complete until you receive an award letter.